by Honey Kaur

-“If you desire to play love of game with me then step on to my path with your head in hand,” Panna 1377.
+“If you desire to play love of game with me then step on to my path with your head in hand,” Ang 1377.

 Waiting made my wish of taking Amrit stronger.
 Each and every night before going to sleep, I promised Guru Sahib that one day, I would definitely walk on the path of Sikhi and become a princess of Guru Gobind Singh Ji.
 As Guru Gobind Singh Ji said, “Khalsa mero roop hai khas.”

-Our college selected ten students for the camp but, before departure one student dropped out because her parents wouldn’t allow her to go.
-So, finally college allow me to attend camp!
+Our college selected ten students for the camp but, before departure one student dropped out.
+So, finally the college allow me to attend camp!
 It was then I realize that Waheguru was looking out for me.

 “Hath de rakhe jan apne, har hoe mai baap”

-“Waheguru gave me his hand and saved me, the lord is my mother and father,” Guru Arjun Dev Ji, Panna 714.
+“Waheguru gave me his hand and saved me, the Divine is my mother and father,” Guru Arjun Dev Ji, Ang 714.

 After the long wait, I was finally “baptized” with Amrit on July 27, 2011!
 I never forget that moment.
-After “baptized” with Amrit, I felt so relaxed.
+After acceoting Amrit, I felt so relaxed.
 It seemed to me that I had finally reached my destination after miles of walking.

-“I have came so far for seeking the protection your sanctuary,” Guru Arjan Dev Ji, Panna 763.
+“I have came so far for seeking the protection your sanctuary,” Guru Arjan Dev Ji, Ang 763.

-Living this way of Sikhi provides me with pleasure, divine happiness, and prosperity which, I never got on any another path.
-Waheguru always helps, not only spiritual path, but also on the wordy path.
-If I find any obstacles in my path, I simply read Guru Granth Sahib Ji and I receive the answer through the hukam.
+Living this way of Sikhi provides me with pleasure, Divine happiness, and prosperity which, I never got on any another path.
+Waheguru always helps, not only on the spiritual path, but also on the wordy path.
+If I find any obstacles in my path, I simply read Guru Granth Sahib Ji and I receive the answer through the Hukam.
 I don’t think I would have been able to find peace by avoiding the real truth which is Akal Purakh.

 “Amrit sacha naam hai, khana kachu na jai”

-“The true name is ambrosial nectar, no one can describe it,” Guru Amar Das Ji, Panna 33.
+“The true name is ambrosial nectar, no one can describe it,” Guru Amar Das Ji, Ang 33.